Dorset Cycle Routes

 |Poole to Wimborne||9 miles (15 km)||This short route takes you from Poole to Wimborne along designated cycle paths.|

 The route begins at Norden Station and soon enters the peaceful Rempstone Estate with its woodland, fields and heathland.
 On exiting the estate there are two alternative paths you can follow.
-The first heads towards the Sandbanks ferry with splendid views of Poole harbour.
+The first heads towards the Sandbanks ferry with splendid views of Poole Harbour and Brownsea Island.
 The other takes you to Studland with its fabulous beaches and attractive coastline.
 Either of these make good alternative starting points for the ride although the Sandbanks ferry will be more accessible for most.

 Cyclists should use a mountain bike or hybrid as the off road tracks on Rempstone Heath are quite bumpy and sandy in places.
 Most of this route takes place on the traffic free Rempstone estate so is also suitable for walkers.